All businesses can benefit from more sales.

 They are afraid of doing something wrong.
-I’ve even heard some business owners say they don’t use video content because they don’t have the right equipment.
+We’ve even heard some business owners say they don’t use video content because they don’t have the right equipment.

 You don’t need any fancy or expensive video equipment.

-All of the tactics I’m going to show you can be accomplished with a smartphone or basic camera.
+All of the tactics we will show you can be accomplished with a smartphone or basic camera.

 Here’s something else to consider.